Leazael/scf-wiki/content/Encyclopædia/Factions/Religious/Church of Iomedæ.md

 # Structure
 The church is effectively split into two separate branches, the [[Synodal Church of Iomedæ]] and the [[Asynodal Churches of Iomedæ]].
 The former can be further split into the [[Orthodox Synodal Church of Iomedæ]] and the [[Sosulkan Churches of Iomedæ]].

-Regarding the [[Asynodal Churches of Iomedæ]], churches that did not maintain formal contact with the [[Synod]] have always existed, but it was not until the events leading up to the [[Revelationary Revolution]] that their number became significant.
+[[Asynodal Churches of Iomedæ|Asynodal Churches]], that is, churches that do not maintain formal contact with the [[Synod]], have always existed, but it was not until the events leading up to the [[Revelationary Revolution]] that their number became significant.

 The [[Synodal Church of Iomedæ]] and many [[Asynodal Churches of Iomedæ]] do agree on the doctrine, if not the structure of the church.
 This doctrine is summarized in the [[Dimmerschluß Creed]].